leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - postgress

+The entities mentioned at the beginning of the examining site section -> how to save it in database

 ##### Design

+**How do you want to store it and in which format?**

 The scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.